Information for Graduate-Level Physics Program Applicants

 Additional explanation about application deadlines can be found on our FAQ page.

 Applicants Supported by an External Scholarship:

-- Three Letters of Recommendation (electronic or hardcopy; use of this form is optional, but we request that a form with checked boxes not be substituted for an actual letter).
+- Email addresses for three Letters of Recommendation.
+Use of this form (PDF) is optional, but we request that a form with checked boxes not be substituted for an actual letter.

 - Application Fee.

 - Where applicable, proof of English proficiency (see above for details).

 Your General and Physics (Subject) GRE scores should be sent directly from ETS to Kent State.
 The General and Physics GRE tests are a normal requirement of the physics department (see above for details about exceptions) but as long as items 1. through 6. above have been received, your application is considered to be a Completed Application.

 Please note: after an applicant instructs ETS to send GRE or TOEFL scores directly to Kent State University by normal delivery, it can take 4 to 6 weeks before we receive the information.